tberkery/tutoring-website/README.md

     ·
     <a href="https://project-team-02-git-frontenddepl-b0804a-nolan-fogartys-projects.vercel.app/">Vercel Demo 🚀</a>
   </p>
-      <p align="center"> *TutorHub is a comprehensive tutoring/learning platform for all JHU affiliates. </p>
+      <p align="center"> *The tutoring website is a comprehensive tutoring/learning platform for all JHU affiliates. </p>
 </p>

 ## Installing / Getting started